Nightcorepro/NightsyncPro/README.md

 # NightsynPro
-**NightsynPro** is a script for automations and Advance from other any other scripts
+**NightsynPro** a powerful and easy-to-use Roblox script designed to enhance gameplay with smooth performance and useful features.

 ## Features
 - Cheap